top of page

 Program Information

-These Certificates are also available to non-degree seeking individuals as Continuing Education Certificates (CEC).
+These Concentrations are also available to non-degree seeking individuals as Continuing Education Certificates (CEC).
 CECs are valuable to pastors and lay leaders in the church.
 CECs are also valuable for corporate and small businesses employees seeking professional development.
 CECs may be earned by audit or some other arrangement with ETS.

-Traditional/Ecumenical Track Masters Certificates
+Traditional/Ecumenical Track Masters Concentration

-Requirement: 4 Classes for Each Certificate
+Requirement: 3-4 Classes for Each Concentration

-Certificate in Pastoral Care
+Concentration in Pastoral Care

-The Certificate in Pastoral Care offers courses that provide the student with a specialized focus on the pastoral care of souls in settings that include, but are not limited to, the local congregation.
+The Concentration in Pastoral Care offers courses that provide the student with a specialized focus on the pastoral care of souls in settings that include, but are not limited to, the local congregation.
 This certificate offers a variety of courses in the theory and practice of pastoral care.

 Classes: